swiftlang/swift/CONTRIBUTING.md

   up until the "Building the project" section.
 After that, follow the instructions in the [Swift Toolchains](/README.md#swift-toolchains).

-We also host answers to [Frequently Aasked Questions](/docs/HowToGuides/FAQ.md) that may be of interest.
+We also host answers to [Frequently Asked Questions](/docs/HowToGuides/FAQ.md) that may be of interest.

 [Getting Started guide]: /docs/HowToGuides/GettingStarted.md